turingmachine/omxplayer-sync/README.md

 Usage notes
 -----------
-The filename on master and slave must be exactly the same.
+ * The filename on the master and the slave must be exactly the same.
+ * More testfiles with timecodes can be found on [pocketvj.com][http://pocketvj.com/video/small_testfile.mp4].
-No other files than movie files in the folder where the movie is, otherwise you may get a sync error (e.g. no pictures, no textfiles).
-RJ45 cable must be connected before you start the master, otherwise it will not send sync data to slave.
+ * Make sure there are other files than movie files (e.g. no pictures, no textfiles) in the folder where the movie is, otherwise you may get a sync errors.
+ * A RJ45 cable must be connected before you start the master, otherwise it will not send sync data to slave.
-If you dont know how to create a h264 mp4 file, visit  http://www.online-convert.com
+ * If you dont know how to create a h264 mp4 file, visit http://www.online-convert.com.